Mem Sahib

 Mem Sahib (Note: The name alludes respectably to a woman - usually holding a high post, or very wealthy and influential.
 The exact translation of the name is "wife of a Sahib"; the latter in turn refers to an influential man.
 Interestingly a shortened version of this term is Memsaab.
-In fact there indeed has been a Bollywood movie with this name too!) is a 1956 Indian Hindi-language drama film, directed and produced by R.C.
-Talwar starring Meena Kumari, Kishore Kumar and Shammi Kapoor.
+In fact there indeed has been a Bollywood movie with this name too!) is a 1956 Indian Hindi-language drama film, produced and directed by Raghbir Chand Talwar starring Meena Kumari, Kishore Kumar and Shammi Kapoor.

 Plot

-Bombay-based Meena lives a wealthy lifestyle along with her Chacha and Chachi in a mansion.
-When asked to marry, she places an advertisement in the local newspaper, and after interviewing many males, chooses Manohar to be her future husband.
-She shares this news as well as introduces him to her family - who disapprove and remind her that her late father had selected a groom named Sunder even before she was born.
+Bombay-based Meena (Meena Kumari) lives a wealthy lifestyle along with her Chacha and Chachi in a mansion.
+When asked to marry, she places an advertisement in the local newspaper, and after interviewing many males, chooses Manohar (Shammi Kapoor) to be her future husband.
+She shares this news as well as introduces him to her family - who disapprove and remind her that her late father Balram had selected a groom named Sunder Lal even before she was born.
 She scoffs at this and announces that she will marry Manohar soon.
-Then Sunder, who was living at an ashram for Brahmacharis, shows up at her home - complete in traditional ashram clothing and is ready to marry her.
+Then Sunder (Kishore Kumar), who was living at an ashram for Brahmacharis, shows up at her home - complete in traditional ashram clothing and is ready to marry her.
 When facing rejection, he decides to change his lifestyle and be like Manohar - and does so - albeit with hilarious results.
-He is pleased when he notices a change in her and takes her home to introduce her to his mother - little knowing that the change is only superficial - and she an hidden agenda.
+He is pleased when he notices a change in her and takes her home to introduce her to his mother (Pratima Devi) - little knowing that the change is only superficial - and she has a hidden agenda.